DenseFuse: A Fusion Approach to Infrared and Visible Images: Proposed Fusion Method

 We choose different fusion strategies in fusion layer and these will be introduced in Section\ref{sec:strategy}.

-The decoder contains four convolution layers ($3\times3$ filters).
+The decoder contains four convolutional layers ($3\times3$ filters).
 The output of fusion layer will be the input of decoder.
 We use this simple and effective architecture to reconstruct the final fused image.